-To comply with ORS 183.534, DEQ determined the proposed rule does not have an effect on the development cost of a 6,000-square-foot parcel and construction of a 1,200-square-foot detached, single-family dwelling on that parcel.
-Adoption of this proposed rule would allow DEQ to submit the 2008 and 2010 LRAPA rules to EPA for incorporation into the State Implementation Plan.
-Any impact on housing costs occurred when LRAPA adopted the rules, and the rules applied in Lane County upon LRAPA’s 2008 and 2010 adoption.
+To comply with ORS 183.534, DEQ determined the proposed rule would have no effect on the development cost of a 6,000-square-foot parcel and construction of a 1,200-square-foot detached, single-family dwelling on that parcel.
+EQC adoption of OAR 340-200-0040 would authorize DEQ to submit LRAPA rules to EPA for incorporation into the State Implementation Plan.

 LRAPA’s rules may have had an impact on housing cost.
 This impact could occur if permit holders affected by LRAPA’s rules pass their permitting fees or other costs to comply with the rules through to the consumer.
 DEQ does not have available information to quantify how many permit holders would pass the permit fee through to the consumer and any such estimate would be speculative.
+Any affects of LRAPA’s rules on permit holders apply to Lane County and occurred when LRAPA adopted the rules.